hannahweiss/proposal/Proposal.md

  - She clicks the project and gets connected to all the people on the call.
  - They discuss bug fixes on the call
+ - The call ends when everyone has left the room.

 #### User Story 2: Joining a call as a non-collaborator
  - Bob signs in with his Github account.